weismanm12/data-analyst-portfolio/README.md

 ### [Analyzing Movie Data From IMDb](https://github.com/weismanm12/movies-analysis)
 This project involved processing and analyzing movie data from the popular online movie database, IMDb.
-I extracted [public IMDb datasets](https://developer.imdb.com/non-commercial-datasets/), cleaned and transformed this data via Python, stored the data in a PostgreSQL database I created.
+I extracted [public IMDb datasets](https://developer.imdb.com/non-commercial-datasets/), cleaned and transformed this data via Python, and stored the data in a PostgreSQL database I created.
 I then performed analysis using a combination of SQL queries and Python code to find trends in movie production, audience reception, and actor likeness.

 **Repository Link**: [movies-analysis](https://github.com/weismanm12/movies-analysis)